sternSargentRA/pyTM/Docs/source/rational_exp/ratexp1.rst

        w_t = f_1 - f_2 N_t + \theta_t
        :label: sherwin2001

-We  regard equation :eq:`sherwin2001` as an inverse demand function for the stock of labor.
+In the spirit of Rosen, we  regard equation :eq:`sherwin2001` as an inverse demand function for the stock of labor.